Exit Stage Death

 "Exit Stage Death" is the sixth episode of the American murder mystery comedy-drama television series Poker Face.
 The episode was written by co-executive producer Chris Downey and directed by Ben Sinclair.
 It was released on Peacock on February 9, 2023.

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-The episode follows Charlie getting a job as a waitress in a dinner theater.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie works as a waitress in a dinner theater.
 When an actor's wife dies on stage, she suspects there was involvement on behalf of the actors.

 The episode received positive reviews from critics, who praised the humor, writing, and performances of Lyonne, Barkin, and Meadows.